timlines/FAA107/1_HeavierThanAir/1-4_HTA_Manuver.md

 and the load factor is the force of the load divided by the mass of the aircraft times g, the gravitational acceleration.

-Which could also be restated as the force of the laod divided by the aircraft's weight equals the load factor.
+Which could also be restated as the force of the load divided by the aircraft's weight equals the load factor.
 ```